richardgaywood/paydata.org/content/houserules/action_economy/physical_actions.md

 [^coc]: Shoutout to the rad action movie RPG Feng Shui, from whence I stole this name.

+**Recoil** is no longer tracked across turns, but it does apply (in total) across all the attacks done within a single phase.

+{{% alert title="Recoil example" %}}
-Recoil is no longer tracked across turns, but it does apply (in total) across all the attacks done within a single phase.
-For example, if a character has two Complex actions to spend, and uses them to do two Fire Weapon (BF) attacks, that's 6 points of recoil that apply across both attacks.
-If they have four points of Recoil Compensation, they will take a net -2 penalty on *both* attacks.
-However, when they start their next turn, the recoil counter is reset.
+Alice has two Complex actions to spend, and uses them to do two Fire Weapon (BF) attacks, so that's 6 points of recoil that applies across both of her attacks.
+If she has four points of Recoil Compensation, she takes a net -2 penalty on *both* attacks.
+However, when she starts her next turn, the recoil counter is reset.
+{{% /alert %}}

 ### Carnival of Carnage

-If the attacker has:
+If the attacker has either:

+1. a ranged weapon *and*
-1. extra physical/meatspace actions and
+1. extra physical/meatspace actions *and*
 1. a smartlink with a DNI connection to a smartgun

+or:

+1. a melee weapon *and*
+1. multiple targets within movement range

 ...then they can use a new type of multiple attack, _Carnival of Carnage_.
-They can also perform CoC with a melee attack with any weapon, as long as they can move far enough to reach everyone during their phase.

 To use CoC: